algernon-A/PlopTheGrowables/README.md

 This is available via the button in the options panel for all buildings currently on the map.
 This is only enabled when you're in-game (as otherwise there's no buildings to toggle).

 Note that this just removes the building's 'abandoned' status and does not force people to move back in, and nor does it remove the underlying issue that caused the building to become abandoned in the first place.
 Buildings are open for re-occupancy, but depending on what caused the original occupants to leave it may take a long period (sometimes a *very* long period of time) of time before people move back in.

+## How to select and place growable buildings
+This mod doesn't have its own UI - instead, use TDW's **Find It** mod to select and place growable buildings (or use the game's developer mode).

 ## Meta
 ### Translations